Our developmental studies involve one-on-one interviews with children. We read them short stories, ask them questions, or play brief games with them.

 Imaginative Cognition

-How children learn about the real world from fictional stories?
-In this series of studies, we present children with new information in the course of a story by reading them a book or showing them a video.
+One current series of studies asks how children learn about the real world from stories.
+We present children with new information in the course of a story by reading them a book or showing them a video.
 We then ask children some questions about the new information to see what they learned.
 Different children hear slightly different stories so that we can determine what kinds of stories teach best.
 Finding out how children learn information presented in stories can help us to create better educational media and more effective curricula for young children.

 This project asks: